bitcointranscripts/bitcointranscripts/bitcoin-explained/scaling-to-billions-of-users.md

 So then we move to category two: Solutions, which is don't validate.
 So here we really get into what the block size wars were about for a big part.
 I think is that some people, and they still exist on other blockchains, they have this vision that it's actually not necessary for every user to validate every transaction.
-Yeah, which can go in two directions, right?
+Which can go in two directions, right?

 Sjors: 00:10:24